 N2CLS is the deepest and largest survey ever made at 1.2 and 2\,mm, covering COSMOS and GOODS-N (Table\,1 in \citealt{Bing2023}).
 In GOODS-N, it reaches an average 1$\sigma$ noise level of 0.17 and 0.048\,mJy over 160 sq. arcmin.
-Our complete sample with a purity threshold $>$95\% comprises 65 galaxies detected with SNR$>4.2$ in a least one of the NIKA2 bands.
-Thanks to a very successful NOEMA continuum observation program, combined with SMA 860\,$\mu$m \citep{Cowie2017} and deep radio observations \citep{owen2018}, all GOODS-N sources have accurate positions that allow us to search for their multi-wavelength counterparts \cite[][hereafter B25]{berta2025}.
-The final sample (including multiplicities) comprises 71 individual millimeter sources.
-Three galaxies (two identified with NOEMA, one identified with VLA) have no multi-wavelength counterpart and thus no redshift.
-We refer the reader to B25 for a complete description of the identification process and construction of multi-wavelength spectral energy distributions.
-We have spectroscopic redshifts for 29 sources\footnote{This includes the redshift measured with new NOEMA observations for N2GN\_1\_13 presented in this paper.} (i.e. 41\% of the sample) and photometric redshifts for 39 sources.\\
+Our complete sample with a purity threshold $>$95\% comprises 65 galaxies detected with S/N$>4.2$ in a least one of the NIKA2 bands.
+Thanks to a very successful NOEMA continuum observation programme, combined with sub-millimetre array (SMA) 860\,$\mu$m \citep{Cowie2017} and deep radio observations \citep{owen2018}, all GOODS-N sources have accurate positions that allow us to search for their multi-wavelength counterparts \cite[][hereafter B25]{berta2025}.
+The final sample (including multiplicities) comprises 71 individual millimetre sources.
+Three galaxies (two identified with NOEMA, one identified with the VLA) have no multi-wavelength counterpart and thus no redshift.
+We refer the reader to B25 for a complete description of the identification process and construction of multi-wavelength spectral energy distributions (SEDs).
+The paper also provides a full description of the data employed for the SED fitting, which have been released and are publicly accessible\footnote{\url{https://data.lam.fr/n2cls}}.
+We have spectroscopic redshifts for 29 sources\footnote{This includes the redshifts measured with new NOEMA and JWST observations for N2GN\_1\_13 and N2GN\_1\_61 presented in this paper.} (i.e. 41\% of the sample) and photometric redshifts for 39 sources.\\

-Among the 71 observed galaxies, 16 are classified as HST-dark (some of which are also IRAC-dark).
-Two galaxies remain unidentified.
-For the other 14 galaxies, the average redshift is z=4.9 and the average stellar mass is M$_{\star}$= 1.9$\times$10$^{11}$\,M$_{\odot}$ (stellar masses are derived using CIGALE, see Sect\,\ref{sect:properties_ID13}).
-This is in agreement with the general consensus in the literature that the majority of these optically-dark galaxies are heavily dust-obscured, star-forming sources at z$\sim$3-6 that dominate the high-mass end of the galaxy population at these cosmic times \cite[e.g.,][]{alcade2019, wang2019, Barrufet2023, xiao2023, Gottumukkala2024}.
+Among the 71 individual galaxies, 16 are classified as \textit{Hubble} Space Telescope (HST)-dark (some of which are also IRAC-dark).
+Two HST-dark galaxies remain unidentified despite their NOEMA (N2GN\_1\_17\_b) and Very Large Array (VLA; N2GN\_1\_55) counterpart.
+For the other 14 galaxies (6 with spectroscopic redshifts and 8 with photometric redshifts), the average redshift is z=4.9 and the average stellar mass is M$_{\star}$= 3.9$\times$10$^{11}$\,M$_{\odot}$ (stellar masses are derived using CIGALE; see Sect\,\ref{sect:properties_ID13}).
+This is in agreement with the general consensus in the literature that the majority of these optically dark galaxies are heavily dust-obscured, star-forming sources at z$\sim$3-6 that dominate the high-mass end of the galaxy population at these cosmic times \cite[e.g.][]{alcade2019, wang2019, Barrufet2023, xiao2023, Gottumukkala2024}.